 Recommended Portable USB Source

-We recommend Voltaic's batteries that have an "Always On" feature to directly address this issue.
+We recommend Voltaic's Always On Batteries because of the "Always On" feature that directly addresses this issue.
 These batteries will always provide power and so they can be used to significantly extend battery life.

 Configuration for External Power Source